reimagined/resolve/docs/sagas.md

 ## Sagas Overview

 You can define a saga as a set of event handler functions.
-Each such function runs in response to a specific event and can perform one of the following actions:
+Each such function runs in response to a specific event and can do the following:

 - Send a command to an aggregate
 - Schedule a command with the specified time offset
 - Store intermediate data in a persistent storage
 - Trigger a side effect

-With sagas, you can organize branching chains of events to describe processes of any complexity.
+This allows you to organize branching chains of events and side effects to describe processes of any complexity.
 For example, the code below demonstrates a saga that organizes a web site's user registration process:

 <!-- prettier-ignore-start -->